kubewarden/docs/docs/security/threat-model.md

 between the API  server and the admission controller webhook.

 **Mitigation**
-Webhook uses TLS encryption for all traffic
+Since the webhook uses TLS encryption for all traffic, Kubewarden is safe.

 ## Threat 8 - Attacker carries out a MITM attack on the webhook